| Though Eowyn could not eat,

 "Undress your lady, my lord," she whispered.

-Legolas reached for Eowyn, and together they performed the harvest
+Legolas reached for Eowyn and, together, they performed the harvest

 rite a second time.